markuched13/markuched13.github.io/posts/pg/hetemit.md

 Ah sweet it evaluated the value

 I don't know what programming language uses.
-I used wappalyzer to get it but it isn't 100% sure of it lol
+I used wappalyzer to get it, but it isn't 100% sure of it lol

 ![image](https://user-images.githubusercontent.com/113513376/214732338-cfd8d46c-aefb-4f0d-8c6d-c907ea248857.png)

 So i just tried injecting ruby command execution maybe it will execute but it doesn't meaning that the programming language the web uses isn't ruby